 How To Gain Access To Talkspace As a Healthcare Worker

-To assist nurses, doctors, and social workers cope with the stress, anxiety, and pressure of fighting the coronavirus, medical and healthcare workers can now access free online therapy.
+To assist nurses, doctors, and social workers cope with the stress, anxiety, and pressure of fighting the coronavirus, medical and healthcare workers can now receive a 50% discount off of their first month.
 To sign up, healthcare workers should register via the app (Google Play or App Store) or website by providing verification with their NPI and state of residence.
 Once certified, they will gain access to our Unlimited Messaging Plus plan.

 Alternative Mental Health Resources